risingwavelabs/risingwave-docs/docs/sql/udf/user-defined-functions.md

 ## Types of UDFs in RisingWave

-At present, there are two ways to define your UDF in RisingWave.
-The first option is to use it as an external function, leveraging the capabilities of languages such as Python and Java to perform advanced data processing and analysis tasks.
-The second option is to use a SQL UDF.
-Currently, we support basic SQL UDFs with named and unnamed parameters, and we are actively working on enhancing the capabilities of SQL UDFs.
+At present, there are three ways to define your UDF.
+The first option is to use it as an external function, which runs as a standalone service and provides maximum flexibility.
+The second option is to use an embedded UDF, which runs internally in RisingWave.
+The third is to use a SQL UDF, which allows for the same capabilities as regular SQL while offering a more concise way to express complex queries.

 :::note Beta feature
 UDF is currently in Beta.
 Please contact us if you encounter any issues or have feedback.